xyte-io/xyte_logger/README.md

 bundle exec rspec
 ```

-To install dependencies and enable the pre-push hook that auto-runs RSpec:
+To install dependencies and enable the hooks that auto-run Rubocop and RSpec:

 ```bash
 bin/setup